 Incorporate building replacement into a calendar of capital projects as an extension of the summer projects process.

-The College, using the space analysis study as a road map, will renovate and enhance residential facilities.
+The University, using the space analysis study as a road map, will renovate and enhance residential facilities.

-The College offers students a variety of living arrangements, from traditional double and triple rooms with shared restroom and bath facilities to suite- and apartment-style options with kitchens and shared living spaces.
+The University offers students a variety of living arrangements, from traditional double and triple rooms with shared restroom and bath facilities to suite- and apartment-style options with kitchens and shared living spaces.
 These various living arrangements play significant roles as students grow and move toward graduation.
-For example, a simple double room is best suited for a freshman seeking to make new acquaintances and gain independence while a townhouse provides a better environment for an upper classmen about to enter the work world or move on to graduate school.
+For example, a simple double room is best suited for a freshman seeking to make new acquaintances and gain independence while a townhouse provides a better environment for upperclassmen about to enter the work world or move on to graduate school.
 Our current residence halls offer this variety of living arrangements, but not in the proper proportion to our student population.
-Beginning with the highest priority needs and deficiencies, the college must renovate and modernize its residential facilitiesto better match student needs.
+Beginning with the highest priority needs and deficiencies, the University must renovate and modernize its residential facilities to better match student needs.

 Address deficiencies in McWane.